 This organization shall be known as the Coordination Council of Chinese-American

 Section 1.02 -Purposes

 primary objective of the Council is to promote Chinese-American culture and heritage by organizing, sponsoring, and coordinating appropriate social and cultural events, to advance the integration of Chinese-Americans into the American main stream by participating in appropriate events and local community functions, to provide culture educations, social and culture assistance, and to drive charitable contributions in the American Chinese communities and to actively contribute to the American society.

-Culture, history and arts education and performances
+• Culture, history and arts education and performances

-Language educations ( Including English and Chinese)
+• Language educations ( Including English and Chinese)

-Adult Education of American Culture and Society
+• Adult Education of American Culture and Society

-Fund raising and Chinese culture celebrations
+• Fund raising and Chinese culture celebrations

-Fund raising and arts performances
+• Fund raising and arts performances

 activities.
 To achieve its goals, CCCAA will sponsor and participate culture and arts, and language education and charity contribution campaigns, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.